DrGFreeman/multi-dash/README.md

 * The two app are totally independent.

 #### Cons
 * The Flask development server cannot be used.
+However, the werkzeug server can be used for development.
+See example in [wz.py](wz.py).

 ### App file structure